Could you be an HSP-HSS?

 Full disclosure: I actually don’t score quite high enough to qualify as an HSP-HSS according to the test.
 But I’m pretty sure I would have in my younger years.
-My favorite hobbies used to include horseback riding and downhill skiing, and at age 17, I left my native Finland to spend a year overseas as a foreign exchange student.
+My favorite hobbies used to include horseback riding and downhill skiing, and at age 17, I spent a year on the other side of the world as a foreign exchange student.
 And to top it all off, I didn’t always make the safest of choices when it came to entertaining myself. 😉

 I have mellowed a bunch since those days though and apparently that’s not uncommon for sensation seekers.
 According to Cooper, “sensation seeking tends to peak early in life then taper off as we age, except for the boredom susceptibility, which remains fairly constant throughout life.”

 And that matches my experience to a tee.
 At age 45, I consider roller coaster rides to be a form a voluntary torture, but geez, I still can’t stand repetition and I get bored really easily.